 In normotensive and hypertensive individuals, a reduced sodium intake (e.g., 2,300 mg/day) with a diet high in fruits, vegetables, and low-fat dairy products lowers blood pressure.
 (A)

 In most individuals, a modest amount of weight loss beneficially affects blood pressure.
 (C)

 In the EDIC (Epidemiology of Diabetes Interventions and Complications) study, the follow-up of the DCCT (Diabetes Control and Complications Trial), intensive treatment of type 1 diabetic subjects during the DCCT study period improved glycemic control and significantly reduced the risk of the combined end point of cardiovascular death, myocardial infarction, and stroke (107).
 Adjustment for A1C explained most of the treatment effect.
 The risk reductions obtained with improved glycemia exceeded those that have been demonstrated for other interventions such as cholesterol and blood pressure reductions.
-Whether glycemic control would have a similar benefit in individuals with type 2 diabetes is also proportionate to the level of A1C elevation (107a).
+Observational data from the UKPDS suggest that CVD risk in type 2 diabetes is also proportionate to the level of A1C elevation (107a).